Tenby

 9. Security deposit bank information — name and address of the escrow institution

-10. Maintenance obligations
+11. Maintenance obligations

-• Maintain the property in compliance with the DC Housing Code
+• Maintain the property in compliance with the DC Housing Code (14 DCMR)

-• Provide hot and cold running water
+• Provide hot and cold running water at all times

-• Maintain all common areas
+• Maintain all common areas in safe, clean condition

 Tenant remedies for maintenance failures: